mel-project/docs.themelio.org/content/try-themelio/my-first-tx.md

 ---
-title: "My first transaction"
+title: "Command-line wallet"
 weight: 2
 draft: false
 # search related keywords
 keywords: [""]
 ---

-This document will guide you through setting up a Themelio wallet and sending your first transaction.
-Right now, you must use the headless wallet daemon `melwalletd` and the `melwallet-cli` CLI tool, though soon we will have a user-friendly GUI wallet that will be as easy to use as Metamask or Electrum.
+This document will guide you through setting up a Themelio wallet and sending your first transaction using the the headless wallet daemon `melwalletd` and the `melwallet-cli` CLI tool.
+This is just a basic tutorial for sending one transaction through the testnet; there's more complete documentation on [melwalletd](https://github.com/themeliolabs/melwalletd) and [melwallet-cli](https://github.com/themeliolabs/melwallet-client).

+Our GUI wallet, [Mellis](mellis.md), is a more user-friendly, albeit less feature-complete and stable option.

 ## Assumptions

 All the instructions here assume that

 - You're running a Unix \(Linux or macOS\) system.
-The code should work on Windows, but it isn't well-tested.
+The code should work on Windows, but it isn't as well-tested.
 - You have a working Internet connection
 - You have `git` installed
-- You have a 1.58+ stable Rust compiler, including the `cargo` command
+- You have a 1.61+ stable Rust compiler, including the `cargo` command

 ## Install melwalletd and melwallet-cli